-Outcomes Contribution of Outcomes Rationale for choice of outcome indicators Explanation of enablers to achieve five-year targets Explanation of outcomes contribution to the achievement of the impact High-quality audits Ethical behaviour Competent auditors Compliance by auditors Financial stability Outcomes will contribute to: A competitive base of infrastructure, human resources and regulatory frameworks.
+Outcomes Contribution of Outcomes Rationale for choice of outcome indicators Explanation of enablers to achieve five-year targets Explanation of outcomes contribution to the achievement of the impact Well-governed organisation that serves the public interest and profession High-quality audits Ethical behaviour Competent auditors Compliance by auditors Financial stability Outcomes will contribute to: A competitive base of infrastructure, human resources and regulatory frameworks.
 Playing a leading role in continental development, economic integration and human rights.
-To demonstrate that the IRBA is responsive to public needs within its limited resources.
-A highly skilled staff complement and sufficient financial resources.
-By setting and issuing high-quality auditing and ethics standards, monitoring compliance and enforcing discipline in the auditing profession, investors can rely on the integrity of financial statements and make economic decisions that will contribute to the growth of the economy.
+To demonstrate that the IRBA is responsive to public needs within its capacity.
+A highly skilled staff complement fuelled with sufficient financial, human capital and technology resources.
+Perform a gap analysis in the auditing system and implement measures to address significant gaps.
+By being proactive, setting and issuing high-quality auditing and ethics standards, monitoring compliance and enforcing discipline in the auditing profession, investors can rely on the integrity of financial statements and make economic decisions that will contribute to the growth of the economy.